-Our single-family serious delinquency rate as of June 30, 2024 remained near historically low levels.
-Given our expectation of slower economic growth, we expect the credit performance of the loans in our single-family guaranty book of business may decline compared to recent performance, which could lead to higher delinquencies or an increase in our single-family serious delinquency rate.
-As of June 30, 2024, the unpaid principal balance of single-family loans in forbearance was \$5.2 billion, or 0.1% of our single-family conventional guaranty book of business, compared with \$6.9 billion, or 0.2% of our single-family conventional guaranty book of business, as of December 31, 2023.
+Our single-family serious delinquency rate as of September 30, 2024 remained near historically low levels.
+We anticipate that the impact of Hurricanes Helene and Milton will result in an increase in our single-family serious delinquency rate in the short term.
+In addition, given our expectation of slower economic growth, we expect the credit performance of the loans in our single-family guaranty book of business may decline compared to recent performance, which could lead to higher delinquencies or an increase in our single-family serious delinquency rate.
+As of September 30, 2024, the unpaid principal balance of single-family loans in forbearance was \$6.3 billion, or 0.2% of our single-family conventional guaranty book of business, compared with \$6.9 billion, or 0.2% of our single-family conventional guaranty book of business, as of December 31, 2023.